 Facelift, aka rhytidectomy, is a surgical procedure to restore a youthful look to the face and neck.
 This usually includes repairing the bands of the neck, the jowls, the cheeks, and tightening the skin of the face and neck.
 The Brow and temples are not included in a facelift; however, they can be completed at the same time if you and your surgeon decide that this is necessary.

 Natural-appearing results can be expected for men and women who choose facelift surgery.
 Dr. Smith will retain your look but ensure you look more refreshed and rested after the facelift is complete.

 How is a Facelift done?

-A facelift is done at a qualified surgical facility.
+A facelift is performed at a qualified facility, such as our Colleyville and Fort Worth Facelift surgery centers.
 It involves incisions near the ears and hairline, so that they are hidden.
 The incisions can be various lengths, depending on the type and extent of the surgery that is needed.

 Does a Facelift hurt?

 A facelift is a surgical procedure, so there is some mild discomfort associated with the procedure.
 We prescribe pain medication to keep patients comfortable for the first week while the patient heals.

 Patients who experience extreme pain in the face and neck after surgery should notify Dr. Smith as soon as possible, as they may have a blood clot forming beneath the skin.
 This occurs in less than 2% of facelift cases.